aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 ## **Reset Formatting**

-This Javascript code shows you how to reset the formatting in a slide and revert the position, size and formatting of every shape that has a placeholder on [LayoutSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/LayoutSlide) to their defaults:
+This JavaScript code shows you how to reset the formatting in a slide and revert the position, size and formatting of every shape that has a placeholder on [LayoutSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/LayoutSlide) to their defaults:

 ```javascript
 var pres = new aspose.slides.Presentation();